pyroutes/pyroutes.github.com/_sphinx/reference/response.rst

 .. class:: Response([content=None, headers=None, status_code='200 OK',
 	default_content_header=True])

 The base response class.
 Constructor initializes the attributes with its given values.
-If ``default_content_header`` is true, the content type defined in ``pyroutes.settings.DEFAULT_CONTENT_TYPE`` will be added to the headers automatically.
+If ``default_content_header`` is true, and ``Content-Type`` is not passed in headers, the content type defined in ``pyroutes.settings.DEFAULT_CONTENT_TYPE`` will be added to the headers automatically.

 Attributes
 ^^^^^^^^^^